-Quebec is easily reached by land or water, by rail or boat.
-Railways, equipped with all the conveniences and luxuries of modern travel, radiate to and from it like the spokes of a wheel.
-From North, South, East and West, on both sides of the St. Lawrence. these iron bands connect it with the outside world.
-From the Canadian Atlantic seaboard and the Maritime Provinces, the Intercolonial, the Government railway, places its accommodation at the disposal of the visitor or tourist.
-From the West and South, the Canadian Pacific and the Grand Trunk, with their innumerable branches, feeders and connections with the entire railway system of America, their sumptuous palace and sleeping cars, rapid express trains and courteous and obliging officials, make the journey to the ancient capital of Canada one both of speed and pleasure.
-Quebec is the Eastern terminus of the Canadian Pacific, which follows the north shore of the St. Lawrence as the Grand Trunk follows its southern bank, while the Quebec Central affords one of the most expeditious routes from and to the New England States.
-Quebec and Lake St. John and Canadian Northern also enter it from the north.
-There is also a water route to Quebec and Saguenay river, via the Richelieu and Ontario Navigation Company's steamers.
+UEBEC is easily reached by land or water, by rail Railways, equipped with all the conor boat. veniences and luxuries of modern travel, radiate to and from it like the spokes of a wheel.
+From North, South, East and West, on both sides of the St. Lawrence, these iron bands connect it with the outside world.
+From the Atlantic seaboard and the Maritime Provinces, the Intercolonial, one of the finest roads on the continent, places its accommodation at the disposal of the visitor or tourist.
+From the West and South. the Grand Trunk, with its innumerable branches, feeders and connections with the entire railway system of America, its sumptuous palace and sleeping cars, its rapid express trains and its courteous and obliging officials, makes the journey to the ancient capital of Canada one both of speed and pleasure.
+Quebec is also the Eastern terminus of the Canadian Pacific, which follows the north shore of the St. Lawrence as the Grand Trunk follows its southern bank, while the Quebec Central affords one of the most direct and expeditious routes from and to the New England States.
+But the best and most delightful way of all for the summer tourist to approach Quebec is by water.
+There is not in the wide world to-day a more beautiful river than the St. Lawrence, and no more attractive trip than that beginning at Niagara Falls, thence across Lake Ontario to the beautiful city of Toronto, thence by one of the Richelieu and Ontario Navigation Company's palace steamers, down Lake Ontario to Kingston, ou down the far-famed St. Lawrence, winding in and out among the Thousand Islands, shooting the rapids, visiting Montreal and Quebec, and capping the climax with the indescribable grandeur of the scenery of the Saguenay river.